PetraVidnerova/NCK_interim/README.md

 D. Coufal, F. Hakl, P. Vidnerová.
 The Czech Academy of Sciences, Institute of Computer Science

-Repository for software tools created during the NCK project (TN01000024).
+Repository for software tools created during the NCK project.

 **Contents**: